Anna Sharyhina

+Biography

+Sharyhina has been born into a Russian speaking family.

 Sharyhina and her partner, Vira Chemygina, have been involved in the Ukrainian LGBT community and lesbian organizations for over a decade.
 They organized Kyiv's first walks for equality.
 Kyiv's second walk for equality, held in 2015, was accompanied by police and had the support of a range of public figures.
 However, the march only lasted 15 minutes because of extreme-right violence against the marchers.
 Ten people, including police officers guarding the event, were injured.